feralhosting/feralhosting.github.io/HTTP/Updating Apache to nginx/readme.md

 - Configure PHP
 - Serve domains from `~/www/*/public_html`
 - Password protect rutorrent
-- Set up an rtorrent SCGI rpc mount point at `/$username/RPC` (necessary for wtorrent and Transdroid)
+- Set up an rtorrent SCGI rpc mount point at `/$username/RPC` (necessary for Transdroid)
-- Deny access to areas of rutorrent / wtorrent which do not need web access
+- Deny access to areas of rutorrent which do not need web access
 - Deny access to all files beginning with `.ht`
 - Deny access to any folder with a `.htaccess` file at the time of auto-configuration